-- 9.1 The fees detailed in this fee policy have been based on experience of dealing with the previous licensing function and historical data held by the Council. - 9.2 Some of the functions are new to the council, such as, the depositing of site rules and some estimates have been made as to the cost of providing these services. - 9.3 At the time of producing this policy all the elements of the MHA13 are not yet in place.
-If this situation should change in the future the policy will need to be revised if these extra elements impact on the processes and time involved. - 9.4 This policy will be revised no later than March 2016.
+- 9.1 The fees detailed in this fee policy have been based on experience of dealing with the previous licensing function and historical data held by the Council. - 9.2 Some of the functions are new to the council, such as, the depositing of site rules and some estimates have been made as to the cost of providing these services. - 9.3 At the time of producing this policy, all the sections of the MHA13 are not yet in force.
+Following their introduction, ifthere is any impact on the processes and time scales involved, the policy may need to be revised. - 9.4 This policy will be revised no later than March 2016.